 - Go easy.
 A half teaspoon to a full teaspoon is a good place to start.

 - Fine-mesh Strainer

 Activating the CBD.

-- Pour the honey over the decarbed cannabis trim, and then stir it to remove any air bubbles.
+- Pour the honey over the decarbed cannabis, and then stir it to remove any air bubbles.
 Return the lid to the cooker, and then press the button to infuse.
 Allow the cooker to run its full cycle, and cool completely after the cycle finishes.

 - Place a fine-mesh strainer over a jar or pitcher, and then pour the infused honey into the jar.
 Press the herbs with a wooden spoon to force as much of the honey through the strainer as possible.
 Discard the spent herbs, and then seal the honey jar.

 - Store the infused honey in a dark cupboard at room temperature away from light and heat for up to 2 months.

 Add additional herbs such as vanilla, chamomile, lavender, passionflower, or rose.
 Other medicinal herbs have a calming effect and can complement the the beneficial effects of the CBD found in cannabis and hemp.
 These herbs don't need to be activated through decarboxylation, so add them in the second step alongside honey.

 If you don't care for honey, you can use this same technique to infuse other natural sweeteners such as maple syrup.

 Make creamed (or whipped) cannabis honey by mixing the strained honey with an equal part of crystallized honey.
 Whip them together in a stand mixer fitted with the whisk attachment until it turns light and creamy.
 Let it rest for two hours, and then repeat the process twice more.
 Store the creamed honey in a jar at room temperature, whipping once more if it separates.